redis/redis-doc/commands/memory-purge.md

 The `MEMORY PURGE` command attempts to purge dirty pages so these can be reclaimed by the allocator.

-This command is currently implemented only when using **jemalloc** as an allocator, and evaluates to a benign NOOP for all others.
+This command is currently implemented only when using **jemalloc** as an allocator and evaluates to a benign no-op for all others.

 @return